Firefox Browser Extensions

 3.4 Username and Password Autofill on a Website or Application

-If you are on the login page of a website or application and if the credentials of that site or application had already been stored in PMP, click the browser extension icon that appears on the user credentials field and select the account.
+If you are on the login page of a website or application and if the credentials of that site or application had already been stored in Password Manager Pro, click the browser extension icon that appears on the user credentials field and select the account.
 The corresponding username and password will be auto-filled, and you can then manually submit them for auto logon.

-PMP Browser extensions are designed to securely retrieve the stored credentials from the PMP vault and auto-fill the form in target webpages/websites.
+Password Manager Pro Browser extensions are designed to securely retrieve the stored credentials from the Password Manager Pro vault and auto-fill the form in target webpages/websites.
 This feature allows users to automatically log into websites and web applications without entering the credentials manually.

 Please note that this feature is primarily for convenience and is not a fool-proof system as the credentials are submitted in the client-side browser.
 Therefore, make sure if you have enforced the necessary security measures in the client-side browser and the user systems.